kn0wmad/bitverter/README.md

 ![BipCot NoGov License](/images/bipcot144x144.png)

-This software is covered under a BipCot No-Government License.
+This software is covered under a *modified* BipCot No-Government License.
 Use and reuse is permitted by anyone, except governments and the agents thereof.
 More information at bipcot.org